quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part53_Monte_Carlo_Con.md

 #### Deterministic Transition Example

 Background context explaining the concept.
 In this simplified Markov Decision Process (MDP), there are two actions: 'right' and 'left'.
-The 'right' action always terminates the episode, while the 'left' action transitions back to state \( s \) with probability 0.9 or to termination with a reward of +1 and probability 0.1.
+The 'right' action always terminates the episode, while the 'left' action transitions back to state $s$ with probability 0.9 or to termination with a reward of +1 and probability 0.1.

 :p What is the target policy in this example?
 ??x